50w/animal-crossing-awesome-list/README.md

     - Brief app description
     - App Logo/Screenshot

     Step 3.
+Run `yarn nook-install`
+    Step 4.
 Submit a PR with these changes to be approved by a repo owner